 1. A better Testament and better promises.
 "But now hath He obtained a more excellent ministry, by how much also He is the mediator of a better covenant (Testament) which was established upon better promises."

-"For if that first covenant had been faultless, then should no place have been sought for the second."
-Hebrews 8:6-7.
+"For if that first covenant had been faultless, then should no place have been sought for the second." - Heb.
+8:6-7.
 The New Testament and its promises, according to this Scripture, are better than the Old Testament and its promises.
 Not that they of the Old are false, but the New has more light and power and glory and salvation.
 We should not throw away the Old.
 It is helpful today.
 It did the work God intended it to perform in its day.
 But a new order of things has come.
 A new dispensation has burst in upon the world.
 The power of the Holy Ghost has come and brings in more light and glory.
-Adam Clarke, in speaking of this text, says: "His office of priesthood is more excellent than the Levitical;

-because the covenant is better, and established upon better promises; the old covenant referred to earthly things; the new covenant to heavenly.
+Adam Clarke, in speaking of this text, says: "His office of priesthood is more excellent than the Levitical; because the covenant is better, and established upon better promises; the old covenant referred to earthly things; the new covenant to heavenly.
 The old covenant had promises of secular good; the new covenant of spiritual and eternal blessings.
-As far as Christianity is preferable to Judaism; as far as Christ is preferable to Moses; as far as spiritual blessings are preferable to earthly blessings; and as far as the enjoyment of God throughout eternity is preferable to the communication of earthly good during time, so far does the new covenant exceed the old."
+As far as Christianity is preferable to Judaism; as far as Christ is preferable to Moses; as far as spiritual blessings are preferable to earthly blessings; and as far as the enjoyment of God throughout eternity is preferable to dud."

 2. A better hope.

-"For the law made nothing perfect, but the bringing in of a better hope did; by the which we draw nigh unto God."
-"Hebrews 7:19.
+"For the law made nothing perfect, but the bringing in of a better hope did; by the which we draw nigh unto God." - Heb.
+7:19.